hestiacp/hestiacp/README.md

 ## Issues & Support Requests

-- If you encounter a general problem while using Hestia Control Panel and need help, please [visit our forum](https://forum.hestiacp.com/) to search for potential solutions or post a new thread where community members can assist.
+- If you encounter a general problem while using DevIT Control Panel and need help, please [visit our forum](https://forum.DevITcp.com/) to search for potential solutions or post a new thread where community members can assist.
-- Bugs and other reproducible issues should be filed via GitHub by [creating a new issue report](https://github.com/hestiacp/hestiacp/issues) so that our developers can investigate further.
+- Bugs and other reproducible issues should be filed via GitHub by [creating a new issue report](https://github.com/DevITcp/DevITcp/issues) so that our developers can investigate further.
 Please note that requests for support will be redirected to our forum.

-**IMPORTANT: We _cannot_ provide support for requests that do not describe the troubleshooting steps that have already been performed, or for third-party applications not related to Hestia Control Panel (such as WordPress).
+**IMPORTANT: We _cannot_ provide support for requests that do not describe the troubleshooting steps that have already been performed, or for third-party applications not related to DevIT Control Panel (such as WordPress).
 Please make sure that you include as much information as possible in your forum posts or issue reports!**

 ## Contributions

-If you would like to contribute to the project, please [read our Contribution Guidelines](https://github.com/hestiacp/hestiacp/blob/release/CONTRIBUTING.md) for a brief overview of our development process and standards.
+If you would like to contribute to the project, please [read our Contribution Guidelines](https://github.com/DevITcp/DevITcp/blob/release/CONTRIBUTING.md) for a brief overview of our development process and standards.

 ## Copyright

-"Hestia Control Panel", "HestiaCP", and the Hestia logo are original copyright of hestiacp.com and the following restrictions apply:
+"DevIT Control Panel", "DevITCP", and the DevIT logo are original copyright of DevITcp.com and the following restrictions apply:

 **You are allowed to:**

-- use the names "Hestia Control Panel", "HestiaCP", or the Hestia logo in any context directly related to the application or the project.
+- use the names "DevIT Control Panel", "DevITCP", or the DevIT logo in any context directly related to the application or the project.
 This includes the application itself, local communities and news or blog posts.

 **You are not allowed to:**

-- sell or redistribute the application under the name "Hestia Control Panel", "HestiaCP", or similar derivatives, including the use of the Hestia logo in any brand or marketing materials related to revenue generating activities,
+- sell or redistribute the application under the name "DevIT Control Panel", "DevITCP", or similar derivatives, including the use of the DevIT logo in any brand or marketing materials related to revenue generating activities,
-- use the names "Hestia Control Panel", "HestiaCP", or the Hestia logo in any context that is not related to the project,
+- use the names "DevIT Control Panel", "DevITCP", or the DevIT logo in any context that is not related to the project,
-- alter the name "Hestia Control Panel", "HestiaCP", or the Hestia logo in any way.
+- alter the name "DevIT Control Panel", "DevITCP", or the DevIT logo in any way.

 ## License

-Hestia Control Panel is licensed under [GPL v3](https://github.com/hestiacp/hestiacp/blob/release/LICENSE) license, and is based on the [VestaCP](https://vestacp.com/) project.<br>
+DevIT Control Panel is licensed under [GPL v3](https://github.com/DevITcp/DevITcp/blob/release/LICENSE) license, and is based on the [VestaCP](https://vestacp.com/) project.<br>